 By the same token, Dolan’s food emphasises the flavour of each ingredient, which is something he became more focused on while working at Igni.

 “Aaron uses very unique flavour combinations,” he says of head chef and owner Aaron Turner.
 “But it’s minimalist in the sense that, here’s what we’re going to give you and we’re going to focus all the flavours on that.
 Not trying to hide it behind smoke and mirrors.
 Everything had its purpose.”

 Not only did Dolan’s concept stand out to the Broadsheet Kitchen’s judges, they were also struck by his breadth of experience, his passion, and the sheer amount of thought and work that had gone into his idea.

 “Dolan’s style of food and bistronomy isn’t something we see a lot of in Australia and it’s something that really excited us,” says Broadsheet’s founder and publisher, and Kitchen mentor Nick Shelton.

 Dolan will work alongside – and be mentored and guided by – Saint Crispin’s head chef Stuart McVeigh, as well as the established kitchen and front-of-house teams.

 “I’m thrilled to be hosting the Broadsheet Kitchen at Saint Crispin over the next 12 months, and Ryan’s a wonderful young chef whose food and style really echoes the core beliefs of all my restaurants,” says Scott Pickett.
 “It’s exciting times ahead.”

-The Broadsheet Kitchen will open to the public at the start of November.
-Online bookings are opening soon.
+The Broadsheet Kitchen will open to the public on November 2.
+Online bookings are now open, reserve your table below.